larsvoigt/epub-full-text-search/README.md

 # EPUB-Search
 ## Search engine for digital publication based on EPUB 3

+Welcome!
 EPUB-Search is making your digital publications searchable.

 What is the use case:
-* server-side microservice to search within EPUBs for browser-based “cloud” readers *
+* server-side microservice to search within EPUBs for browser-based “cloud” readers
+* For EPUB that lives online

 EPUB-Search uses [search-index](https://github.com/fergiemcdowall/search-index)